koroandr/httpsocket_loader/README.md

 }
 ```

 Substitution file is a plain JSON object with string keys and string or array of strings values.
-Substitution keys are placed in data files within double brackets.
+Substitution keys are placed in data files within double curly brackets.

 * If the value is a string, then `key->value` substitution is applied
 * If the value is an array of strings, then `key->value[proc_num % value.length]` substitution is applied, where proc_num is a number of current loader thread